tlack/xs-pink/README.md

 * Based on vectors and verbs that penetrate deeply into their arguments so you don't have to write so many god damn explicit loops.

-## syntax
+## syntax, semantics

 Pink is very simple.
 Here are all the rules:

+There is no precedence or order of operations.

-The space character is all that really matters - although it's 100% whitespace adverse otherwise.
+The space character is all that really matters.
+It's 100% whitespace agnostic otherwise.

 Code that can be executed, or functions in general parlance, are called often called verbs in Pink.
-All functions (verbs) have one or two parameters, refered to by parameters as `x` and `y`.
+All functions (verbs) have one or two parameters, refered to as `x` and `y` inside source code.

 Most syntax that you see actually made up of regular verbs, and you can redefine them for your own user-defined types.
 (This even includes comments via `rem`, annoyingly.)

 You can name a value (or verb) anything, including punctuation.

-There is no precedence, or order of operations.

-There are only five special cased characters in the Pink parser itself: expressions with `(`..`)`, strings with `"` or `'`, which can be nested to any odd-numbered depth such as `"hello"` or `'''hello'''`.
+There are only five special cased characters in the Pink parser itself: expressions with `(`..`)`, strings with `"` or `'` (which can be nested to any odd-numbered depth such as `"hello"` or `'''hello'''`).

 Therefore, when referring to things, you should use spaces around every name, even operators, except for these specific
 case:

 Before or after any number, or `( ) " ' ;`.

+In cases like 'x y z', where x is a function taking one argument, and y is a function taking two arguments, y wins.

 That's it!